datanav/docs/configuration.rst

        retryable and not "dead" failed entities in the dataset exceeds this number, the pump will refuse to write any more failed entities to the execution dataset and terminate, even if the ``max_retries_per_entity`` or ``max_retries_per_entity`` is not reached at that point.
-This purpose of this property is to limit the size of the pump execution dataset in the case where a target system is unrechable (or misconfigured).
+This purpose of this property is to limit the size of the pump execution dataset in the case where a target system is unreachable (or misconfigured).
 The default value (0) effectively disables retries for write errors.
      - 0
      -